Minimal Port-based Teleportation: Introduction

 In our work, address both of these points: first, we outline the minimal set of assumptions that yield a working port-based teleportation protocol.
 We introduce a new protocol that cannot be reduced to any known protocols and that satisfies this set of minimal requirements.
 This protocol is exponentially more efficient than any known probabilistic PBT (pPBT), hence it cannot be obtained from any such protocol.
-In the same time it uses special `denoised' measurement operators that provably cannot result in deterministic PBT (dPBT).
+At the same time, it uses special `denoised' measurement operators that provably cannot result in deterministic PBT (dPBT).

-Second, we develop methods for comparing port-based teleportation protocols and quantify trade-offs between the entanglement available in the resource and the performance of these protocols.
+Second, we develop methods for comparing port-based teleportation protocols in terms of their resource states which enable one to estimate their entanglement per port and distinctness.
 We further introduce methods for the conversion between the protocols and determine the conditions when it is possible to turn one type of PBT into another.
 We conclude by introducing a new family of superdense coding protocols which send more classical information using less entanglement compared to previously known protocol~\cite{ishizaka_remarks_2015}.

 In Section~\ref{prelim}, we provide self-contained operational and mathematical preliminaries.
 This is followed by a minimal set of assumptions that a PBT protocol must satisfy in Section~\ref{minimalrecs} together with a new, simplified PBT protocol.
 Remarkably, this remarkable simplicity does not come at a cost of reduced performance.
+To give a flavour of our results, in Table~\ref{table:entFPBT0} we collect known results on the performance of various qubits PBT schemes compared with the minimal PBT.

 In Section~\ref{converting} we show how to convert different types of PBT protocols.
 The non-trivial regime that needs to be rigorously investigated is transforming pPBT into dPBT.

 In Section~\ref{sec:fids} we study PBT protocols from a different viewpoint, by investigating the properties of their respective resource states.
 We introduce partial ordering on the PBT resource states by considering the fidelity between resource states.
 We find that even in the case of two similarly performing protocols, their underlying resource states are drastically different.
 This ordering enables us to find the most `frugal' teleportation protocol: the one which achieves the highest performance with substantially lower entanglement requirements.